 Putting a good chunk of money toward a down payment on your house is a good way to save over the long haul.
-But it can be hard to come up with a large down payment, and still keep up with your current bills, especially if you have student loan debt, or credit cards that still need to be paid monthly.
+But it can be hard to come up with a sizeable down payment, and still keep up with your current bills, especially if you have student loan debt or monthly credit card bills to pay.

-It's enough to make you want to scream.
+It's enough to make you want to give up and rent forever.

-It’s important to realistically set your expectations so you know how much money you’ll need, and aren’t just guessing.
-That’s why step one is to talk to a mortgage professional you trust and have them run your numbers to see how much you actually need to save.
+It's essential to set realistic expectations right away so you aren't just guessing at how much you'll need to save.
+That's why step one is to reach out to a mortgage professional who can run your numbers.

-A mortgage originator (loan officer) will be able to help you determine how much house you can comfortably afford, and from there, figure out which of the loan programs you qualify for, and how much you’ll have to save for a down.
+A mortgage originator (loan officer) will help you determine how much house you can comfortably afford, and from there, figure out which of the loan programs you qualify for and how much you'll have to save for a down.

-There are plenty of loan programs that require as little as 3% down, and even a few government backed down payment assistance programs in California that can drop that number even lower.
+There are plenty of loan programs requiring as little as 3% down, and even a few government backed down payment assistance programs in California that can drop that requirement even lower.

-Trying to save nearly a hundred thousand dollars is a lot more daunting than saving around $15k.
-Set the expectation so you can see the light at the end of the tunnel, and empower yourself to make it happen.
+Trying to save over $100K is a lot more daunting than saving around $15K.
+Set the expectation early so you can see the light at the end of the tunnel, and empower yourself to make it happen.

-It’s tough to save money if it’s living in your primary checking account, and you’ve got easy access to it.
-Start off on the right foot by allocating a savings account specifically for your down payment savings, and keeping unconnected to your debit card.
+It's tough to save money if it's living in your primary checking account where you've got easy access to it.
+Start on the right foot and allocate a savings account specifically for your down payment savings.
+Keep it disconnected from your debit card.

-Just don’t sock your money away in a shoe box.
-You’ll miss out on the opportunity to earn interest while you save, and you’ll have a harder time showing that the money has been seasoned, meaning it has been in your possession for 60 days or longer, making it yours in the eyes of lenders.
+And don't just sock your money away in a shoebox.
+Not only will you miss out on earned interest, you'll also have a harder time proving the money has been seasoned (meaning it has been in your possession for 60 days or longer, making it yours in the eyes of lenders).

 Saving is a mental attitude.

-The more you can see the rewards of your efforts the more likely you are to continue saving.
-If you don’t have any savings and you start trying to save $80,000 the likelihood you get there in a timely manner is very low.
-If you set a reasonable goal and each month you see your savings account grow then you will be more inclined to continue contributing and you will be more likely to dump even more money into the account when you get things like birthday and holiday gift money.
+The more you see the rewards of your efforts, the more likely you are to continue saving.
+If you don't have any savings and start trying to save $80,000, the likelihood you'll get there quickly is very low.
+If you set a reasonable goal and see your savings account grow each month, you'll be more inclined to keep contributing.

-It’s hard to save money when expenses are high.
-Go over your current budget and organize it like someone who really wants to save for a down payment.
-This means looking at some wants versus needs.
+It's hard to save money when expenses are high.
+Go over your current budget and organize it like someone who really wants to minimize expenditures.
+Cutting costs means getting real about your wants versus your needs.

-You might be spending a big chunk on groceries and decide to shop at a cheaper store, or buy in bulk to save money.
-Get rid of excess expenses that you don’t need, like gym memberships you don’t use, or subscriptions you may have forgotten about that are auto renewing on their own.
+You might find you're overspending on groceries and choose to shop at a cheaper store or buy in bulk to save money.
+Get rid of excess expenses you don't need, like gym memberships you don't use, or autopay subscriptions you may have forgotten.

-Allocate the portion of budget you need for your bills and other expenses, then automatically transfer whatever you can into the savings account set up to house your growing down payment.
-If you don’t see it, it’ll be like it’s not even there to spend.
+Allocate whatever you need for your bills and other expenses and automatically transfer the rest into savings.
+If you don't see it, it'll be like it's not even there to spend.

-Saving for a down payment is a bigger deal than it was 20 years ago when home prices were lower across the board.
-Buyers today, especially first time buyers, are getting creative and finding money extra money beyond their monthly paycheck remainder to add to their down payment fund.
+Saving for a down payment is a bigger deal than 20 years ago when home prices were lower across the board.
+Buyers today, especially first time buyers, are getting creative and finding extra money beyond their monthly paycheck remainder to add to their down payment fund.

 Poke around your life and see if you can find any extra cash in these popular places: